unreno/dropseq/README.md

 Drop Seq's script expects an unaligned bam or paired fastqs as primary input.

-Picard path is ONLY needed if passing fastq files.
+Picard path is ONLY needed if passing fastq files. [ still in development ]

 Drop Seq path is ONLY needed if Drop Seq components are not in the path.